-In 2015, Haselt et. al. shown that estimation errors can drive the estimates up and away from the true optimal values.
-They supposed the solution that reduces the overestimation in the discrete case: {\it Double DQN}, \cite{Has15}.
-The important thing that has been done in {\it Double DQN} is decoupling of the action selection from action evaluation.
+In 2015, Haselt et. al. showed that estimation errors can drive the obtained estimates up and away from the true optimal values.
+They proposed a solution that reduces overestimation in the discrete case: the double DQN, \cite{2}.
+The important aspect of the double DQN is that it decouples the action selection process from the action evaluation process.
 Let us make this clear.